Grasberg mine: History

 In 1963 the administration of Dutch New Guinea was transferred to Indonesia, and the mine was the first under the new Suharto administration's 1967 foreign investment laws intended to attract foreign investment to Indonesia's then ruined economy.
 Built at 4,100 metres (14,000 ft) above sea level in one of Papua's most remote areas, it involved a capital and technology input well beyond Indonesia's resources at the time.
 Construction cost was $175 million, $55 million above the original budget.
 A 116 km road and pipeline, port, airstrip, power plant and a new town called Tembagapura (literally: copper town) were built.
 It officially opened in 1973 (although the first ore shipment was in December 1972), and was expanded by Ertsberg East, which opened in 1981.
 Steep aerial tramways are used to transport equipment and people.
 Ore is dropped 600 metres (2,000 ft) from the mine, concentrated and mixed with water to form a 60:40 slurry.
 The slurry is then pumped through a 166 km pipeline through mountains, jungle and swamp to the port at Amamapare, dried and shipped.
-Each tonne of dry concentrate contains 317 kilograms of copper, 30 grams of gold and 30 grams of silver.

 In 1977 the rebel group Free Papua Movement attacked the mine.
 The group dynamited the main slurry pipe, which caused tens of millions of dollars in damage, and attacked the mine facilities.
 The Indonesian military reacted harshly, killing at least 800 people.